 • Intensity: from weakest TO strongest

-• Locus: from inside oneself TO always effected by outside events
+• Locus: from inside oneself TO always affected by outside events

 • Modality: verbal TO actions

 • Objective: doing most harm TO the most beneficial